Extension Logo

 How to manage Dutch elm disease

-• Reduce the number of breeding sites available to the beetles through prompt removal of dead or dying elm wood with intact bark.
+• Reduce the number of breeding sites available to the beetles by promptly removing dead or dying elm wood with intact bark.

 • Branches infected with DED should be removed the same year the infection starts.